fivetran/self-hosted-analytics-js/demo/simple/README.md

 1. Go to the segment website: https://segment.com/docs/sources/website/analytics.js/quickstart/ and copy non-minified code snippet
 1. Paste this snippet into the head of your site
-1. Create Segment Webhook connector in Fivetran (Should perfor 1 and 2 steps from this guide: https://fivetran.com/docs/events/segment/segment-webhooks-setup-guide)
+1. Create a webhook collector.
+If you want to use Fivetran to collect your Segment events, follow steps 1 and 2 from this guide: https://fivetran.com/docs/events/segment/segment-webhooks-setup-guide.

 ## Modify code snippet